algolia/algoliasearch-client-java/README.md

 In June 2016, we released the v2 of our Java client.
 If you were using version 1.x of the client, read the [migration guide to version 2.x](https://github.com/algolia/algoliasearch-client-java/wiki/Migration-guide-from-1.x-to-2.x).

 Version 1.x is no longer under active development.
-It will still supported for bug fixes, but will not receive new features.
+It will still supported for bug fixes, and new query parameters & index settings.